- To instruct, model, and develop sportsmanship, teamwork, and cooperation among all swim team members, swimmers, coaches, and parents.

-Note: We will notify you when you have the opportunity to purchase Gator specific spirit wear early in the season.
+Team Hoodies, sweat pants, and shirt, are not required team items.
+We will notify you when you have the opportunity to purchase Gator specific spirit wear early in the season.

 SECTION 4: Swim Meets

-Midlakes Definition of Competing Summer Age and Categories
+b: Midlakes Definition of Competing Summer Age and Categories

-June15th of that season.
-No exceptions can be made.
+A swimmer’s age for the Midlakes summer season is determined by their age on or before June 15th of that season without exceptions.
 The age divisions are 8 & Under, 10 & Under, 12 & Under, 14 & Under and 15 & Over (Including the summer after high school graduation).
-Swimmers in younger groups can “swim up” to an older group, but swimmers are not allowed to “swim down” to a younger group.
+Swimmers in younger groups can “swim up” to an older group as determined by the head coach, but swimmers are not allowed to “swim down” to a younger group.

-Meet Arrival Times
+d: Meet Arrival Times

 Make sure you arrive early enough to get ready and be on deck and behind the blocks for the team’s required warm up session.
-We recommend arriving at least 20 minutes ahead of time to avoid feeling rushed and to ensure that you are ready to go with swim suit, cap, and goggles on when the coach begins warm-ups.
+We recommend arriving at least 20 minutes ahead of time to avoid feeling rushed and to ensure that you are ready to go with swim suit, cap, and goggles when the coach begins warm-ups.

-All Dual Meets, Home and Away, begin at 6pm sharp.
-Warm-ups will start promptly at the following times:
+All Meets, Home and Away, begin at 6pm sharp.

 Can a given swimmer swim all the strokes legally for the distance required in their age group?